 Little did I know that this experience was one that could potentially “make a grown man cry” according to my friend.

 A small group of us were picked up from the Blue Osa Yoga Lodge and had driven not too far away to a quiet and peaceful farm.
-I could hear the howl of the spider monkeys as we entered onto the property.
+I could hear the howl of the spider monkeys as we entered the property.
 This was where the horses lived that would be taking us up to the King Louie waterfall.

 “This should be a tranquil horseback ride through the Costa Rican rainforest.”
 I thought…